Chocolate Mint Roll

 A decadent and fluffy chocolate roll, filled with minty whipped cream and coated in crunchy dark chocolate.

 Happy St. Patrick’s Day!
 I cannot believe it’s already this week!
 Didn’t we just celebrate Valentine’s Day a few days ago?
 Time has been flying by lately and it’s mainly because I have been working real hard on upcoming posts, completing my spring cleaning checklist and getting the garden back into shape after winter’s slumber.
 Spring is definitely a busy time but it is also the time where I feel most motivated.
 Chirping birds, extended periods of sunshine and that typical spring scent that is in the air- how can you not be high on life right now? 🙂

 Getting back to St. Patrick’s Day and the annual challenge to create a unique ‘green recipe’.
-Obviously my first thoughts on green baking include mint.
-This however, had almost created a marital dispute between my husband and I. You see, my husband
+Obviously my first thoughts on green baking include mint….and chocolate.
+The combination of these two is amazing!

 If you haven’t made a Swiss roll before, or you have and it had cracked when you rolled it, don’t be intimidated!
-I’ll let you in on a little secret right now.
-The success of a perfect Swiss roll is largely defined by the quality of the recipe.
-I’ll be honest with you, there are a lot of recipes out there that just don’t work.
-If you have made one of those recipes and now think Swiss rolls are complicated please let me change your mind!
 This recipe right here is crack proof.
 If you follow the steps correctly and do not over-bake it, you will end up with a gorgeous chocolate mint roll that you can brag about to your friends.
 In addition, I have even made a ton of step by step photos to explain each step and guide you through the process.

 Let’s do this!